 Platform-specific guidelines for dependencies follow next.

 Tip: to get latest versions of GDAL and other Open Source geospatial software, best is to add the UbuntuGIS Repository.
 Below a setup that works in Ubuntu 16.04 Xenial using Debian/Ubuntu packages.
-In some cases you may choose to install the same packages via pip to have more recent versions like for lxml.
+In some cases you may choose to install the same packages via pip3 to have more recent versions like for lxml.

-apt-get install python-setuptools apt-get install python-dev apt-get install python-pip pip install --upgrade pip
+apt-get install python3-setuptools apt-get install python3-dev apt-get install python3-pip pip3 install --upgrade pip

 libxml2/libxsltlibs are usually already installed.
 Together with Python